 2. Lowers Financial Costs

-Installing siding will lower your bills to a larger extend.
+Installing siding will lower your bills to a larger extent.
 Siding makes the house last longer by protecting it from precipitation effects.
 That lowers the cost of maintenance, enabling you to run an energy-efficient home.
 Any cavity on the wall is also covered during the process, reducing the cost you would have spent every year on repairs.

 3. Mending Structural Damages